-Monday: (optional) Zoom Q&A session beginning at 4:30 ET and ending when all questions have been answered (not later than 5:45pm).
+Monday: (optional) Zoom Q&A session beginning at 2:30 ET and ending when all questions have been answered (not later than 3:45pm).
 We will use this time to address any questions that you have about the recorded lecture material.
-Questions can be submitted in advance through Piazza (by 3:30pm on Mondays) or asked during the session using the "raise hand" or "chat" features of Zoom.